-Ancillary Structures within the Road Reserve

-Ancillary structures within the Road Reserve will be supported for the purposes of structurally supporting the access driveway only.
+Ancillary Structures within the Road Reserve Ancillary structures within the Road Reserve will be supported for the purposes of structurally supporting the access driveway only.
 Ancillary structures include retaining walls.
 Encroachment into the road reserve is to be minimised.
 Where retaining walls and structures are visible from a public place, preference is given to the use of textured finishes of dark earthy tones or sandstone-like finishes.
 All structural elements within the Road Reserve must be certified by a Structural Engineer.
 In addition, where the land is identified on the Landslip Hazard Map, the design of all structural elements must satisfy the Landslip Hazard Controls.

-Access Driveway - Stormwater Drainage

-All Access Driveways on the low side of the

-road are to be designed and constructed such that stormwater drainage is directed away from the Access Driveway.

-Access Driveway and Public Utilities Costs

-The cost for Access Driveways construction and maintenance and adjustment of any utility service is the responsibility of the Applicant.

-B6.2 Internal Driveways
+Access Driveway - Stormwater Drainage All Access Driveways on the low side of the road are to be designed and constructed such that stormwater drainage is directed away from the Access Driveway.
+Access Driveway and Public Utilities Costs The cost for Access Driveways construction and maintenance and adjustment of any utility service is the responsibility of the Applicant.
+B6.2 Internal Driveways The proposal includes a widened Yes Controls General internal driveway servicing the proposed carport.
+The driveway An Internal Driveway must be provided for in: • any new development; long sections prepared by Amuna Civil Engineering Pty Ltd show the proposed gradients from the kerb crossover to property boundary and carport level.

-Controls General

-An Internal Driveway must be provided for in:

-- any new development; - development where additional car parking spaces and/or garages are required by Council's plans or policies; - any alterations and additions where the sum of the additional Gross Floor Area (GFA) of the dwelling exceeds 30 m2; and - development where additional car parking spaces and/or garages are proposed.
+- development where additional car parking spaces and/or garages are required by Council's plans or policies; - any alterations and additions where the sum of the additional Gross Floor Area (GFA) of the dwelling exceeds 30 m2; and - development where additional car parking spaces and/or garages are proposed.